 The need to broadcast to the nation the news of the Fuhrer’s death and the formation of a new Government was now paramount but General Fritz Lindermann, the man assigned to capture Berlin Radio and make the announcement had disappeared taking the only copy of the proclamation with him so General Beck now frantically began working on a new one.

-In the meantime, at the Wilhelmstrasse, Otto Remer had arrested the Propaganda Minister as ordered but a surprisingly calm Goebbels reminded Remer that his personal oath of obedience to the Fuhrer remained in force.
+At the Wilhelmstrasse, Otto Remer had arrested the Propaganda Minister as ordered but a surprisingly calm Goebbels reminded Remer that his personal oath of obedience to the Fuhrer was paramount.

 At 5.00 pm Hitler spoke to Remer on the telephone:

 “Remer do you recognise my voice, do you know who I am?“

 Remer stiffened up, replied that he did, and gave the Nazi salute.

 Hitler told him to obey only Goebbels commands.

 Remer was now ordered to regain control of the city and surround the Bendlerblock.